-Rosalía Rodríguez-Vázquez is a lecturer at the Department of English, French and German (University of Vigo), where she teaches at both graduate and postgraduate level.
+Rosalía Rodríguez-Vázquez is Associate Professor at the Department of English, French and German (University of Vigo), where she teaches at both graduate and postgraduate level.
 She is also a founder member and co-director of the Language and Cognition Lab (Lang&Co.
 Lab) of the University of Vigo.

 Rosalía graduated in English Language and Literature from the University of Vigo with the Premio Extraordinario Fin de Carreira (University of Vigo Award, Galician Government Award).
 She also completed a degree in Music (Flute Performance Major) at the Conservatoire of Vigo.

 She studied for an MSc by Research in Linguistics and Music at the University of Edinburgh with a grant awarded by the Fundación Caixa Galicia.
 Her MSc dissertation won the Ailie Donald Postgraduate Prize.
 She obtained the Diploma de Estudos Avanzados (DEA) in English Language at the University of Vigo.

 After that, she embarked on a PhD at the University of Edinburgh funded by the AHRC and the Xunta de Galicia.
 During her PhD years, she was a member of the Institute for Music in Social and Human Development (IMHSD), where she conducted interdisciplinary research and co-organised the international conference Music, Language and Movement.

 She obtained a PhD in Phonology and Music with a dissertation supervised by Prof Heinz Giegerich and Prof Raymond Monelle and entitled From speech to song: an interdisciplinary investigation of rhythm in English and Spanish.
 During her PhD period, Rosalía worked as a teaching assistant in the department of Linguistics and English Language at the University of Edinburgh.
 She gained her second doctorate in English Language from the University of Vigo, with a dissertation supervised by Prof Javier Pérez Guerra, for which she obtained the Premio Extraordinario de Doutoramento (Doctoral Award).